 This beautiful refuge is a great place to spot wildlife, including from both observation decks and from trails, and it boasts some truly amazing views of the Texas Hill Country along the way.

-Head over to Longhorn Cavern State Park.
+Get underground at Longhorn Cavern State Park.

 Slowly carved by an ancient river, Longhorn Cavern is one of the most unique caves in Texas, with a distinctly different look than caverns like Sonora or Natural Bridge.